-The next day, they sought out heartier foods such as sausage, bacon, ham and smoked salmon, and sweet fares like pancakes, waffles, French toast and pastries.
+The next day, they sought heartier foods such as sausage, bacon, ham, smoked salmon, and sweet fares like pancakes, waffles, French toast, and pastries.

 A must for brunch is egg dishes, especially Eggs Benedict.

 Launching a brunch formula offers great growth opportunities for restaurants.
 The average basket ticket for brunch is often higher than that of a lunch.
-The margins are also better if we keep in mind that most of the dishes served have rather low material costs compared to a classic menu.
+The margins are also better if we keep in mind that most dishes served have relatively low material costs compared to a classic menu.

 Look at how NOSH combines sweet and salty brunch dishes!
-Their unique concept provides different brunch boxes that you can take home, and their loyalty system will make sure you will return to dine in at their beautiful restaurant in the historic heart of Leuven.
+Their unique concept provides different brunch boxes you can take home, and their loyalty system will ensure you return to dine-in at their beautiful restaurant in the historic heart of Leuven.

-The two flagship concept of the American food and beverage industry used to be fast food and fine dining, however, in recent years, fast-casual squeezed in between them with surprising growth opportunities.
+The two flagship concepts of the American food and beverage industry used to be fast food and fine dining.
+However, fast-casual squeezed between them in recent years with surprising growth opportunities.